iconify/website/docs/icons/all.md

 Contents are a simple object, where key is icon set prefix, value is icon set information in `[type]IconifyInfo` format.
 Information includes icon set name, author information, license, number of files and 3 sample files to display.

-Additionally, `[file]collections.md` contains the same data, but in human readable format.
+Additionally, `[file]collections.md` contains the same data, but in human-readable format.

 ## Icon sets